r3id/r3id_app/_posts/2022-02-02-tailwind-and-rails-7.md

 After generating your new Rails app, you’ll need to cd into your new app and create your database.

-Run...
+Next up we run.

 ```
 rails db:create
 ```

-...and then you can start up your development server...
+And then you can start up your development server.

 ```
 rails s